10 Types of Membrane Waterproofing: Properties, Applications, Pros, and Cons

 HDPE waterproofing is a sheet membrane waterproofing that is made of High-Density Polyethylene, which is used to prevent water penetration into the building.
 HDPE waterproofing membranes are smooth and textured and consist of two main types: single-layered and double-layered

-HDPE waterproofing membranes are not breathable; hence, they do not pass the water vapor.
-But HDPE waterproofing membranes are flexible and UV resistant; therefore, they can be installed on any outside surface.
+HDPE waterproofing membranes are not breathable; hence, they do not allow water vapor.
+But HDPE waterproofing membranes are flexible and UV-resistant; therefore, they can be installed on any outside surface.
 HDPE is easy to install, but it requires some expertise to ensure a watertight seal.

 HDPE waterproofing membranes are easy to maintain.
 These membranes can occur through punctures or tears, often due to improper installation or physical stress.
 The cost of the HDPE waterproofing is typically ranges from $0.25 to $1.50 per square foot.